sukeesh/Jarvis/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the suggestion
 * **Use the tag new_feature** in the issue
 * **Provide a description of the suggested feature**

+### Adding Documentation

+Every project benefits from having better documentation!
+With this in mind, Pull Requests that address documentation are welcome!

+These contributions can be in many forms:

+* Added/Improved docstrings and comments for functions/classes
+* Added/Improved markdown files (README, CONTRIBUTING etc) that help visitors navigate the repository

 ### Beginners: Your First Contribution